cemerick/clojurescript.test/README.md

 it can be used mainly for business-only logic or you have to mock all DOM functions by yourself.

-**Wanted: runners for other JavaScript environments, e.g. XUL, the headed browsers of all sorts, etc**

 All test runner scripts load the output of the ClojureScript compilation, run all of the tests found therein, reports on them, and fails the build if necessary.